 How to get involved

 All students with interests in sustainability are encouraged to get active and join a campus-based club with relevant environmental and/or social interests.
-Visit UCSA Clubs page for more information, and go to Clubs Day at the start of each semester.
-Examples of sustainability-related clubs include
+Visit the UCSA Clubs page for more information, and make sure you check out Clubs Day at the start of each semester.
+Examples of sustainability-related clubs include:

 - Engineers without Borders

 - OpSoc (Op Shop Society)

 The Eco Club Network/Te Ohu Kakariki is an on-campus network which aims to improve the coordination between UC's many eco clubs and events.
 The combined membership of all eco-clubs is in the hundreds - that's a lot of potential to create change!